cryptopp-modern/cryptopp-modern.com/content/docs/guides/beginners-guide.md

 ### Can I use this in production?

-Yes! cryptopp-modern is production-ready.
-The examples above follow security best practices.
+Yes, cryptopp-modern is designed for production use, and these examples follow security best practices.

-**However:**
+**However**, your overall system still needs proper testing and review:
-- Test thoroughly
+- Test thoroughly in your specific environment
 - Consider professional security audit for critical applications
 - Keep library updated for security patches
+- These examples are educational - adapt error handling for your needs

 ---